 VI.
-SOLO FREESTYLE
+NOVELTY FREESTYLE

-- A. An athlete must perform with a minimum of one and two batons, and may also perform with three and/or four batons. - B. A variety of twirling equipment may also be used (i.e. ribbons, hoop, etc.) - C. All props must be twirled at some point during the routine.
-Example: If you use a stool, it must be twirled and not just moved from one spot to another for sitting.
-This will be considered scenery if not twirled and a 2.0 penalty will be assessed. - D. Challenger/Beginner may incorporate 1 Gymnastic/Tumbling Skill - E. Advanced may incorporate 3 Gymnastic/Tumbling Skills - F. These skills are allowed but NOT required. - G. No scenery or backdrops allowed.
-If a prop is carried out and placed on the performance floor, it must be twirled at some point during the routine or it will be considered as scenery. - H. Complete theme orientation with attention paid to costuming, style, and presentation of character. - I. The routine should incorporate twirling content, movement, choreography/production, technique and quality of performance, and appearance/showmanship/presentation. - J. Routine content should include: creativity, staging, musical interpretation, continuity of routine, change of pace, audience appeal, dynamic effects, correlation of body/footwork/baton to music, worthwhile utilization of time and space and an ending pose. - K. This category will be Challenger, Beginner, and Advanced status and by age divisions. - L. Age Divisions are 5-9; 10-12; 13-15; 16-18; 19-22; 23+ - M. Timing will begin with the first movement after the opening pose. - N. Time limit is 1:30 3:00. - 0.
-Placement: - 1.
-Ten athletes will qualify in each age and ability level for the AAU Junior Olympic Games. - 2.
-Top 6 Athletes in each age and ability level_will medal at the AAU Nationals/AAU Junior Olympic Games.
+- A. An athlete must perform with a minimum of one and two batons, and may also perform with three and/or four batons to a musical selection of his/her choice. - B. A variety of twirling equipment may also be used (i.e. ribbons, hoop, etc.). - C. All props must be twirled/manipulated at some point during the routine.
+The prop must also be lifted OFF the ground.
+Example: If you use a stool, it must be picked up off the ground-twirled or manipulated and not just moved from one spot to another for sitting.
+It will be considered scenery if not picked up off the ground and twirled/manipulated and a 2.0 penalty will be assessed. - D. Manipulated is defined as handling or controlling the prop/equipment in a skillful manner. - E. No scenery or backdrops allowed.
+If a prop is carried out and placed on the performance floor, it must be twirled at some point during the routine or it will be considered as scenery. - F. Prop holders are not allowed.

+- G. Pieces of costume that are removed become a prop and must be twirled/manipulated before setting down or a penalty will occur per occurance.
+Example: A performer uses a cape.
+When they take it off, they must twirl/spin it around before setting it down or a 2.0 penalty will be assessed. - H. Complete theme orientation with attention paid to costuming, style, and presentation of character. - I. The routine should incorporate twirling content, movement, choreography/production, technique and quality of performance, and appearance/showmanship/presentation. - J. Routine content should include: creativity, staging, musical interpretation, continuity of routine, change of pace, audience appeal, dynamic effects, correlation of body/footwork/baton to music, worthwhile utilization of time and space and an ending pose. - K. For the AAU Junior Olympic Games/National Baton Competition music must be sent in via hard copy or emailed in MP3 orMP4 format by the competition registration deadline.
+See Music Rules Page 17.